ietf/id-guidelines/README.md

 Active versions of Internet-Drafts are also placed in the [Internet-Draft Repository](https://www.ietf.org/id).
-Versions of Internet-Drafts are superceeded in the Repository when any of the following occur:
+Versions of Internet-Drafts are superseded in the Repository when any of the following occur:

 * The I-D is updated with a new version.